-- 221.24 SSC: Statistics for the Behavioural and Social Sciences This course provides an introduction to quantitative data analysis - This course provides an introduction to quantitative data analysis and interpretation in the social and behavioural sciences.
+- 221.24 SSC: Statistics for the Behavioural and Social Sciences

+This course provides an introduction to quantitative data analysis and interpretation in the social and behavioural sciences.
 Basic statistical concepts, procedures, and techniques will be addressed.

 Topics may include descriptive statistics, hypothesis testing, probability, parametric testing, nonparametric testing, and effect sizes.
 Computer software for analyzing data will be introduced.

-(Prerequisites: 221.22 and one of the following courses: 222.11, 222.12, 223.11, 223.12, 224.11) (Note: this course satisfies a math/science requirement) - 221.31 SSC: Social Science and Christianity - An exploration of the bases, problems, possibilities, and models of integrating selected social sciences and Christianity, designed to identify common ground between the two world views, and to develop a personal philosophy of how they might be mutually enhancing.
-(Credit as Cultural Anthropology, Psychology, or Sociology) (Prerequisite: 6 credit hours of Introduction to Anthropology, Psychology, or Sociology) - 200.40 HUM/SSC: Honours Thesis (6 credit hours) A supervised capstone research and writing project for students in their final year in a Honours major.
+(Prerequisite: 221.22) (Note: this course satisfies a math/science requirement) - 221.31 SSC: Social Science and Christianity An exploration of the bases, problems, possibilities, and models of integrating selected social sciences and Christianity, designed to identify common ground between the two world views, and to develop a personal philosophy of how they might be mutually enhancing.
+(Credit as Cultural Anthropology, Psychology, or Sociology) (Prerequisite: 6 credit hours of Introduction to Anthropology, Psychology, or Sociology) - 200.40 HUM/SSC: Honours Thesis (6 credit hours)

-• 200.41 - HUM/SSC: Internship (12 credit hours)
+A supervised capstone research and writing project for students in their final year in a Honours major. - 200.41 HUM/SSC: Internship (12 credit hours)